How aggressive is cervical cancer?

 Many organs have glandular cells and adenocarcinoma can develop in any of these organs.

-Adenocarcinoma and squamous cell carcinoma are both treated in the same way, discussed here.
-They are both caused by a HPV infection.
+Adenocarcinoma and squamous cell carcinoma are both treated in the same way, which you can read about on the Cervical Cancer Page.
+They are both caused by HPV infection.
 The time from HPV infection to cervical cancer is usually 10-15 years.
 Regular cervical cancer tests every 5 years will screen for these cervical cancers.

 Adenosquamous cancers or mixed carcinomas are tumours that have both squamous and glandular cancer cells.
 They are considered high grade, fast-growing tumours and believed to be more aggressive than squamous cell carcinoma or adenocarcinomas.
 Their treatment follows the same principles as squamous cell carcinoma and adenocarcinoma.